purupanta/AddressDupFlag/README.md

 # Synopsis - AddressDupFlag <hr />

-Issue: The salesforce HEDA address object, "hed__Address__c" is currently containing a bulk of duplicate addresses.
+<u>Problem Statement:</u> The salesforce HEDA address object, "hed__Address__c" is currently containing a bulk of duplicate addresses.
 We are trying to get rid of same addresses for same contact (or account if contact is not present) are taking space in salesforce address object.
 <hr />

 We have built a process that flags all the duplicate address either "YES" (to be deleted) or "NO" (not to be deleted).
 Following is the basic description of how the process works: